 Inspecting vehicle damage in Artec Studio

-Carter explained one way they use the data from their Leo, “Once we compile the scans of a damaged vehicle, we align any undamaged portions of that vehicle with a 3D model or scan dataset of a similar undamaged vehicle.
-The comparison of damaged to undamaged allows us to determine the extent of crush on the damaged vehicle, which then provides a springboard for determining the direction and magnitude of collision forces, as well as how much energy was absorbed in the collision.”
+Carter explained how they use data from their Leo: “After compiling scans of a damaged vehicle, we align undamaged portions with a 3D model or scan of a similar undamaged vehicle.
+Comparing damaged and undamaged sections helps determine the extent of crush, providing insights into collision forces and energy absorbed.”

 “We can estimate change-in-velocity (delta-V) from absorbed energy and impact speed with enough other evidence.
-Additionally, we can use the comparison between the damaged and undamaged vehicles alongside our collision analysis to assist other experts who are trying to determine how the occupants were injured, and still other experts who are assessing the potential that some aspect of the vehicle’s design or manufacturing caused or enhanced those injuries.”
+Additionally, we compare damaged and undamaged vehicles with collision analysis to assist experts studying injury causes and vehicle design impact.”

 From 3D scan to biomechanical injury analysis